 - Internet and technology infrastructure

-- Rent or property costs
+- Office maintenance, utilities, and rent or property costs

 - Equipment and software licenses